mickfuzz/phd4/_posts/2021-12-19-3M-framework.md

 On a global scale there have been many developments in software and programs researching game making.

-Constructionist researchers and programs.
+- Constructionist researchers and programs.
-Value of Scratch for game making and associated research.
+- Value of Scratch for game making and associated research.
-And the middle ground of commercial games which have a creative element to it.
+-  middle ground of commercial games which have a creative element to it.

 ## From the Literature